Digital-Identity-Labs/little_disco/README.md

 - Clean modern code written with the popular VueJS framework
 - Does not rely on CrossDomain behaviour, iframes or other cleverness
 - Can be entirely static: no backend service is required.
 No PHP or Java.
 No MDQ services.
 Just a few scripts.
-- By default will properly verify return URLs to prevent open-redirection issues, but also has a best-effort 'lax' mode for when data is lacking, and a 'risky' mode if you want to live dangerously
+- By default Little Disco will properly verify return URLs to prevent open-redirection issues, but also has a best-effort 'lax' mode for when data is lacking, and a 'risky' mode if you want to live dangerously
 - But admins have options: various backends and data formats are supported
 - Uses new uDisco data format: much smaller and faster than the usual DiscoFeed files (16K vs 1.5M, for example)